learnk8s/learnk8s.io/src/terraformAks/content.md

 You should go through another cycle of `terraform plan` and `terraform apply` and verify that nothing changed.

-You should also notice that, after the last `terraform apply`, the kubeconfig file is printed to the terminal before the script completes.
+You should also notice that after the last `terraform apply`, the kubeconfig file is printed to the terminal before the script completes.

 You could copy the content and save it locally.